OneKey-Network/addressability-framework/mvp-spec/README.md

 - signing transmissions and request with private keys
 - making available alongside the ad an audit log of entities involved

+## Nodes

+### Operator

+The operator is responsible for:
+- generating unique user ids
+- storing these ids and their associated preferences

+See operator-api.md for details.

+### Participant website

+A participant website is usually either an advertiser or publisher website.
+It can:
+- Call the Operator to read the user id and preferences
+- Sell ad placements to other PAF participants.
+To do so it must create and sign a "seed" object and initialize an RTB transaction sent to an SSP.

+See operator-client.md and ad-server-implementation.md.

+### SSP (Supply Side Platform)

+The SSP shares PAF Data to DSPs via Transmission Requests.
+Depending of the context, it can generate the Seed and emit the first Transmission of the Transaction or receive the Seed from a previous Transmission Request.

+### DSP (Demand Side Platform)

+DSPs receive transmissions that they must sign before they respond to the SSP

+See dsp-implementation.md.

+### See also

+Focus on signatures
+Audit log design

 ## Documents

 | Document                                                                   | Description                                                                                         |